Mr. Bill Kennedy, Chairman

-Bill Kennedy serves as manager of J. Sanders, Inc. location in Inverness and as President of Duncan Gin, Inc. Kennedy has served on the board of MS. Ginners Association, Southern Cotton Ginners Association, Yazoo Valley Oil Mill, PYCO, Delta Oil Mill, Central Delta Academy, Indianola Academy and Delta Wildlife, Inc. He is a past president of Delta Council.
+Bill Kennedy, now semi-retired, has served as manager of J. Sanders, Inc. location in Inverness and as President of Duncan Gin, Inc. Kennedy has served on the board of MS. Ginners Association, Southern Cotton Ginners Association, Yazoo Valley Oil Mill, PYCO, Delta Oil Mill, Central Delta Academy, Indianola Academy and Delta Wildlife, Inc. He is a past president of Delta Council.

 Mr. Kennedy and his wife, Lanny, have two children and 2 grandchildren.
 They attend the Inverness United Methodist Church in Inverness.

 Ms. Lisa Percy, Secretary

 Lisa Percy currently serves on the board of the William Winter Institute for Racial Reconciliation where she was the past chairman, and she also serves on the boards of the Foundation for Public Broadcasting of MS and the Mississippi Museum of Art.

 In the past, Lisa has served as chairman of the Hodding Carter YMCA, served on the Vestry of St. James Episcopal Church in Greenville, was chairman of the E. E. Bass Cultural Center Foundation/Greenville Arts Council as well as others.